 Mohawk Industries, Inc. ("Mohawk" or the "Company") is a leading global flooring manufacturer that creates products to enhance residential and commercial spaces around the world.
 The Company's vertically integrated manufacturing and distribution processes provide competitive advantages in carpet, rugs, ceramic tile, laminate, wood, stone, luxury vinyl tile ("LVT") and vinyl flooring.
 The Company's industry-leading innovation develops products and technologies that differentiate its brands in the marketplace and satisfy all flooring related remodeling and new construction requirements.
-The Company's brands are among the most recognized in the industry and include American Olean®, Bigelow®, Daltile®, Durkan®, IVCTM, Karastan®, Lees®, Marazzi®, Mohawk®, Pergo®, Quick-Step® and Unilin®.
-The Company has transformed its business from an American carpet manufacturer into the world's largest flooring company with operations in Australia, Brazil, Canada, Europe, India, Malaysia, Mexico, New Zealand, Russia and the United States.
-The Company had annual net sales in 2015 of \$8.1 billion.
-Approximately 67% of this amount was generated by sales in the United States and approximately 33% was generated by sales outside the United States.
+The Company's brands are among the most recognized in the industry and include American Olean®, Daltile®, Durkan®, IVC®, Karastan®, Marazzi®, Mohawk®, Pergo®, Quick-Step® and Unilin®.
+The Company has transformed its business from an American carpet manufacturer into the world's largest flooring company with operations in Australia, Brazil, Canada, Europe, India, Malavsia, Mexico, New Zealand, Russia and the United States.
+The Company had annual net sales in 2016 of \$9.0 billion.
+Approximately 65% of this amount was generated by sales in the United States and approximately 35% was generated by sales outside the United States.
+The Company has three reporting segments, Global Ceramic, Flooring North America ("Flooring NA") and Flooring Rest of the World ("Flooring ROW") with net sales in 2016 of 36%, 43% and 21%, respectively.
+Selected financial information for the three segments, geographic net sales and the location of long-lived assets are set forth in Note 15-Segment Reporting.